b-l-x-s-s-e-d/Pluton-Executor/README.md

 ---

 Pluton Executor continues to dominate in 2026 as one of the **top free Roblox executors** on the market.
-With rock-solid stability, rapid updates, a sleek, modern UI,a  strong feature set, and expanding mobile support, it covers everything most users are looking for.
+With rock-solid stability, rapid updates, a sleek, modern UI, a  strong feature set, and expanding mobile support, it covers everything most users are looking for.

 No matter if you’re just starting, grinding on PC, or deep into advanced scripting - **Pluton Executor** is worth checking out.